KRR-Oxford/DeepOnto/docs/bertsubs.md

 !!! warning "Unreleased"

-    This page is still preliminary, the relevant code has not been updated to pypi.
+    The relevant code for this page has not been updated to pypi.

 !!! credit "Paper"